DATA-606-SPRING-2022/Hugues_DATA606/README.md

 # DATA 606 Capstone Project Report

-## Analysis of the ffectiveness of the COVID-19 policy responses using Machine Learning
+## Effectiveness of the COVID-19 policy responses using Machine Learning

 by Hugues Nelson Iradukunda